2022 Beach Nourishment

 The Town of Duck is in the planning stages for the beach nourishment planned for the summer of 2022.
 Construction is planned to take place in the same area as the 2017 project.
 See below for an interactive map of the planned project area.
 As we move through the permitting process and more information is available, this page will be updated.

 MoreBeachtoLove.com is a collaborative effort by Dare County and the towns of Duck, Kitty Hawk, Kill Devil Hills, and Nags Head, to provide a resource to find and access information on all Dare County nourishment projects.

-The Town of Duck will be undergoing our first beach nourishment project in the spring of 2017.
+The Town of Duck completed its first beach nourishment project in the spring/summer of 2017.
 For the purpose of the Town’s project, beach nourishment is the process by which sand is brought by a dredge from offshore sand sources and pumped onto a beach.
-The sand is placed according to an engineered plan with a specific criteria for a built beach (berm) and storm projection.
-Dare County (the contracting entity for the project which includes the Towns of Duck, Kitty Hawk and Kill Devil Hills) awarded the bid for the contract to Great Lakes Dredge and Dock Company.
+The sand is placed according to an engineered plan with specific criteria for a built beach (berm) and storm protection.
+Dare County (the contracting entity for the project which includes the Towns of Duck, Kitty Hawk, Kill Devil Hills, and Southern Shores) awarded the bid for the contract to Great Lakes Dredge and Dock Company.
 The bid totaled $38,596,850.
 A contract with Great Lakes Dredge and Dock Company was executed on April 19, 2016.
-The construction schedule will start the project in the Town of Duck on April 1, 2017, and is anticipated to be completed by June 2017.
-Work will continue next in Kitty Hawk on June 1 through August 20, followed by Kill Devil Hills on August 20 through October 10, 2017.
-Keep in mind that weather and equipment failures may cause breaks in work and delays.
-During construction a current project status map will be available at www.MoreBeachtoLove.com with updates on current construction areas and anticipated progress of work.
+Construction in the Town of Duck project began on May 23, 2017, and was completed on June 28, 2017.
+Work was completed in the Southern towns in late October 2017 ahead of the December 31, 2017 deadline.
+For additional information regarding the project as a whole, please visit www.MoreBeachtoLove.com.
+SEE BEFORE AND AFTER AERIAL IMAGERY HERE.